icarus-consulting/Yaapii.Xambly/README.md

-# Yaapii.Xembly
+# Yaapii.Xambly
-Port of [Xembly Library](https://github.com/yegor256/xembly) from Yegor Bugayenko.
+Port of [Xembly Library](https://github.com/yegor256/Xembly) from Yegor Bugayenko.

 The following usage guide is taken from the original repository.

 ### Prepare ANTLR4 on your machine (optional)
-If you want to participate in the development of xembly, you have to setup ANTLR4 parser on your development machine.
+If you want to participate in the development of Xambly, you have to setup ANTLR4 parser on your development machine.
 ANTLR is a parser generating library.
 You write in a language defined by ANTLR4, compile that with the ANTLR4 compiler and get classes for C#, javascript etc. These classes then can parse your text so that you receive objects to work with.

 ANTLR.g file -> compile manually by calling antlr compiler in cmd or pre-build -> use classes in code